 Skills and methods are really important when it comes to used tool refurbishment, ask questions about sharpening and whether they understand what steps they took so not to effect the temper in steels etc. How much do they really understand the tools, we’ve bought many tools from people what say they “don’t need refurbishment” and nothing could be further from the truth.
 We are specialists at this and do this as a full time occupation rather than being a side line.

 Our workshops are fully equipped with many specialised tools and equipment held in a 2500 sq ft unit.
-There are multiple areas for things like sharpening saws, plane refurbishment, blade sharpening, re-handling chisels, lathe for making handles, engineering equipment including a top of the range 5″ thick precision made granite surface bed for testing flatness plus lots more.
+There are multiple areas for things like sharpening saws, plane refurbishment, blade sharpening, re-handling chisels, wood turning lathe for making bespoke handles, engineering equipment including a top of the range 5″ thick precision made granite surface bed for testing flatness plus lots more.

 Our ethics are simple, we are always fair with those who sell us tools and to whom buy them from us, somewhere in between is a whole heap of hard work.
 Our aim has always been to be a reliable supplier of vintage tools to the trades and enthusiast hobbyists.